 What is design thinking?

 Innovation is at the core of every business and it has been suggested that in order to innovate effectively, a ‘design thinking’ mentality is key.
-This mentality focusses on questioning every aspect of a decision or product and creating a culture in which creativity can thrive.
+This mentality focuses on questioning every aspect of a decision or product and creating a culture in which creativity can thrive.

 This new approach to business forces companies to understand their customers and requires a significant amount of forward thinking in order to effectively design and produce the service or product that the customer requires.
 Some key examples of companies that have successfully enforced design thinking within their companies are Monzo, Uber and Spotify.